luckyj5/splunk-otel-collector/deployments/fargate/README.md

 ### Direct Configuration
 Since access to the filesystem is not readily available in Fargate, it may be convenient to specify the configuration YAML directly at the commandline using environment variable `SPLUNK_CONFIG_YAML`.
-You could:
+For instance, you could provide custom configuration by:
-- Create a parameter in the AWS Systems Manager Parameter Store for your custom configuration YAML.
+- Creating a parameter in the AWS Systems Manager Parameter Store for your custom configuration YAML.
 - Use the `ValueFrom` feature to assign the parameter to `SPLUNK_CONFIG_YAML` in the container definition for the Collector.